Relief Cardiovascular

 Series B in 2014

-Remedy Pharmaceuticals, Inc. is a clinical stage pharmaceutical company based in New York, founded in 2004.
-The company is dedicated to developing small molecule drugs aimed at addressing acute central nervous system disorders, such as stroke, traumatic brain injury, spinal cord injury, and organ ischemia.
-Remedy Pharmaceuticals leverages its expertise in targeting NCCa-ATP channels to create innovative therapies, including RP-1127, an intravenous formulation of glyburide, which acts as an inhibitor of these channels.
-By focusing on these critical areas, the company aims to provide effective treatment options for patients suffering from severe nervous system-related conditions.
+Remedy Pharmaceuticals, Inc. is a clinical stage pharmaceutical company based in New York, focused on developing small molecule drugs for acute central nervous system disorders.
+Founded in 2004, the company targets conditions such as stroke, traumatic brain injury, spinal cord injury, organ ischemia, and complications arising from CNS surgery.
+Its lead product, RP-1127, is an intravenous formulation of glyburide, which inhibits NCCa-ATP channels and works by antagonizing the type-1 sulfonylurea receptor.
+Remedy Pharmaceuticals aims to enhance treatment options for healthcare professionals dealing with patients suffering from various nervous system disorders.

 Apama Medical